LisaHackett97/MS1-Dog-Daycare/README.md

 These are aligned to left.
 One image for each section of content.

 #### Three content sections
-These cover why, what business does and who the people are.
+These cover why choose this type of business, what business does and who the people are.
 * Allows the user to read more about the business and what it does.

 #### Icons